Extended Isolation Forest for Distributed Spark/Scala Anomaly Detection

 I also ran a separate edge-case study outside the main benchmark table.
 It covered hyperparameter sweeps, contamination behavior, seed reproducibility, save/load equality, low-dimensional data, constant-feature data, all-constant data, and tiny datasets.
 All 61 / 61 checks passed.

 The point was not to choose between tests and plots.
-The tests protected invariants and the plots made model behavior visually verifiable.
+The tests protected invariants; the plots made model behavior visually verifiable.

 The workflow that worked best was: